RiccardoZappitelli/RCPepTelegram/README.md

-recordjum - Records 20 second clip of jumpscare. waitforface - Send a webcam photo when face is detected till timeout. displaymode - Send a display set menu. webcamtunnelstart - Sets you a link to a webcam stream. screentunnelstart - Sets you a link to a screen stream. webcamtunnelstop - Stops the webcam stream. screentunnelstop - Stops the screen stream.
+recordjum - Records 20 second clip of jumpscare. waitforface - Send a webcam photo when face is detected till timeout. displaymode - Send a display set menu. webcamstreamstart - Sets you a link to a webcam stream. screenstreamstart - Sets you a link to a screen stream. webcamstreamstop - Stops the webcam stream. screenstreamstop - Stops the screen stream.
 🔊 Audio & Volume
 breath - Play breathing sound. pss - Play "psst" sound.